 Securing Internet Information Services

 This course explains how to create a secure IIS deployment for an enterprise network with a focus on user authentication.
 It also examines common vulnerabilities of Web servers, along with how to secure Web server software with options offered in Windows Server 2003.

 This course discusses the use of Windows Server 2003 as a VPN and provides details on the use of two common, standards-based routing protocols: Routing Information Protocol (RIP) and Open Shortest Path First (OSPF).
 This course also explains how to secure client workstations and remote access services for end users.

 Windows Server 2003 Security MCSE 70-298

-This online training series is for anyone preparing for the Designing Security for a Microsoft Windows Server 2003 Network MCSE 70-298 certification exam or for anyone who wants to learn more about designing security for a Windows Server 2003 network.
+This series is for anyone preparing for the Designing Security for a Microsoft Windows Server 2003 Network MCSE 70-298 certification exam or for anyone who wants to learn more about designing security for a Windows Server 2003 network.